sibalea/sql-challenge/README.md

 8. List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).

 ## Acknowledgment
-Adding Module5 assignment done with the expertise of [@rosericazondekon](https://github.com/rosericazondekon).
+Adding Module9 SQL assignment done with the expertise of [@rosericazondekon](https://github.com/rosericazondekon).